Equivalent substitution in the control theory: The principle of equivalent replacement

 the inclusion will be true.
-Therefore, the closure in (\ref{eqsub8a}) can be removed and the definition of the set $ D_T $ can be given as following
+Therefore, the closure in (\ref{eqsub8a}) can be removed and definition of the set $ D_T $ can be given as the following \be D_T ={\bco} \, \cup_{t \in [0, T]} \, D (t). \ee Moreover, the problems (\ref{eqsub6}) and (\ref{eqsub8}) are equivalent that means: if one of them has a solution, then the other one has a solution as well and these solutions are equal to each other.
+In addition, since projections of the set $ D (t), t \in [0, T] $ on the axes $ x, y $ are closed and bounded, and, hence, compact in the corresponding finite-dimensional spaces and $D(\cdot)$ is continuous in $ t $ as the set-valued mapping, then $ \inf $ in (\ref{eqsub8}) can be replaced by $ \min $ and the problem (\ref{eqsub8}) can be rewritten in the following way \be L (x, y, z) = y \lrar \min_{y \in D_T}. \ee

-Moreover, the problems (\ref{eqsub6}) and (\ref{eqsub8}) are equivalent in the sense that if one of them has a solution, then the other one has a solution as well and these solutions are the same.
-In addition, since projections of the set $ D (t), t \in [0, T] $ on the axis $ x, y $ are closed and bounded, and, hence, compact in the corresponding finite-dimensional spaces and $D(\cdot)$ is continuous in $ t $ as the set-valued mapping, then $ \inf $ in (\ref{eqsub8}) can be replaced by $ \min $ and the problem (\ref{eqsub8}) can be rewritten in the following way \be L (x, y, z) = y \lrar \min_{y \in D_T}. \ee
+But a global optimal point of the problem (\ref{eqsub8b}) will not change if we replace the functions $\varphi_i(\cdot, \cdot), i \in 1:n,$ by their upper concave and lower convex envelopes and $f(\cdot)$ by its lower convex envelope constructed on a set of attainability for the time $ T $.
+Further we will understand under taking the upper concave and lower convex envelopes of $\varphi(\cdot, \cdot)$ the similar operations for all coordinates of $\varphi(\cdot, \cdot)$.